Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 home distinguishing feature plants – selenium content in all parts.

-Its predominant advantage is phytoexistroids and phytoandrogens - plant analogues male sex hormones.
-It is they who make the plant popular and unique in difficult cases when it comes to male sexual power and the level of androgenic hormones.
-Therefore, the main aspect in which Pallas' spurge is used is the treatment of the male genital area.
+Its predominant advantage is phytoexysteroids and phytoandrogens - plant analogues male sex hormones.
+They are what make the plant popular and unique in difficult cases when it comes to male sexual potency and the level of androgenic hormones.
+Therefore, the main aspect in which Pallas's euphorbia is used is the treatment of the male genital area.

-It is used in the treatment of prostatitis, prostate adenoma, tumor neoplasms, violations hormonal background and sexual impotence (impotence).
+It is used in the treatment of prostatitis, prostate adenoma, tumor neoplasms, violations hormonal levels and sexual impotence (impotence).

 Antibacterial;